superfly/docs/reference/volumes.html.md

 Volumes are persistent storage for Fly apps.
 They allow an app to save its state, preserving configuration, session or user data, and be restarted with that information in place.

+A volume on Fly is a slice of an NVMe drive on the physical server your app runs on.
+One consequence of this: if your app uses persistent storage, every instance of that app can only run on a host that has a volume provisioned for it.

 Volumes are managed using the [`fly volumes`](/docs/flyctl/volumes/) command.

+<div class="callout">`fly volumes` is aliased to `fly volume` and `fly vol` for convenience.</div>

 ## Creating Volumes

 Create a volume for an app using `fly volumes create`.
 The default volume size is 3GB.
 See [`fly volumes create`](/docs/flyctl/volumes-create/) in the [flyctl reference](/docs/flyctl) for usage and options.

 The following command creates a new volume named "myapp_data" with 40GB of storage in the lhr (London Heathrow) region, for the application whose `fly.toml` file is in the working directory.
+To specify a different app, use the `-a` or `--app` flag.

 ```cmd
 fly volumes create myapp_data --region lhr --size 40